Peru: Pisac in the Sacred Valley

 The ruins sit high in the hills above the town down along the river.
 The road winds up steeply and I didn’t think the bus was going to make it.
 We were one of the earliest trips and the bus dropped us off and then left.
 The guide said it was for the best and we would walk down when we were done to meet it.
 More on that later….

 This was an amazing site because it was the first one we saw with all the terraces laid out around it.
 Up at the top of the ruins was where the royal caste lived with the farmers living below near the fields.
-We didn’t wander up that high because we didn’t have a lot of time before leaving for the next site and Michelle and I still were feeling weak.
+We didn’t wander up that high because we didn’t have a lot of time before leaving for the next site and Michelle and I was still feeling weak.

 We did check out the building around the entry point which had been rebuilt to what archeologists think they looked like before the Spanish arrived